leeper/tttable/README.md

  - Excel
  - others?

-Implementing a renderer to work with this grammatical approach to tables will require a set of renderers that respect an general grammar of arrangement and the format-independent expression of a theme.
-Existing rendering functions - xtable, kable, rtf, stargazer, etc. etc. - are probably not going to be adequate.
+Implementing a renderer to work with this grammatical approach to tables will require a set of renderers that respect a general grammar of arrangement and the format-independent expression of a theme.
+Existing rendering functions - xtable, kable, rtf, stargazer, DT, etc. etc. - are probably not going to be adequate to work with all formats.

 # Relevant existing packages and functions